socialgorithm/socialgorithm.github.io/_posts/2018-08-14-ultimate-tictactoe-european-intern-challenge.markdown

 ## The Intern Challenge

-A couple of months ago, we were approached to organise an AI challenge for an internship program.
+A couple of months ago, we were approached to organise an AI challenge for Morgan Stanley's internship program.
 80 bright interns, in teams of 4, across 3 geographic locations would develop algorithms over 1 month, in order to compete against each other in a final Ultimate TicTacToe battle.
 The asks:

 1. Multiple Lobbies/Tournaments
   - This allows players to practice against their own and each other's algorithms in the weeks leading up to the competition